Oborona: History

-In January 2007, Moscow Oborna held meetings with the leader of the United Civil Front, Garry Kasparov, and the chairman of the Federal Political Council of the Union of Right Forces, Nikita Belykh.
+In January 2007, Moscow Oborona held meetings with the leader of the United Civil Front, Garry Kasparov, and the chairman of the Federal Political Council of the Union of Right Forces, Nikita Belykh.

 On 11 February 2007, the next general meeting of the Moscow Oborona was held, at which the task of preparing a non-violent democratic revolution was proclaimed since, as stated in the statement, regime change through elections had become impossible.

 On 18 February 2007, Oborona activists held a direct action against censorship on television.
 They blocked the approaches to the main entrance of the Ostankino television center, unfurled a banner that read "Stop lying!" and handcuffed themselves to the fence of the television center.
 They demanded the return of live broadcasting to socio-political programs, the abolition of "black lists" and "temniki" (closed instructions for covering current events in media), and the privatization of all but one TV channel.
 Four protesters were detained.

 On 3 March 2007, Oborona participated in the Dissenters' March in St. Petersburg.
 With several thousand St. Petersburg residents, Oborona activists marched from the site in front of the Oktyabrsky Concert Hall on Ligovsky Avenue to Dumskaya Square.
 During the action, nine Oborona members were detained.

 On 14–15 April 2007, Oborona activists again participated in the Dissenters' Marches held in Moscow and St. Petersburg.
 23 Oborona participants were detained, including four coordinators.
 Trials of the detainees took place in April and May 2007.
 St. Petersburg Oborona activist Pavel Yeremeyev was the only protest participant who won the trial and proved his innocence.

 On 27 April 2007, Oborona members in St. Petersburg spoke out against censorship on television.
 They asked passersby to choose the most deceitful TV channel and shoot the TV with the logo of this channel with a paintball gun.
 Then, the members smashed the televisions with sledgehammers.

 On 11 June 2007, Moscow Oborona participated in the next Dissenters' March.
 They managed to participate without clashes with the police or arrests: the city authorities allowed the "dissenters" to gather on Pushkinskaya Square, but the procession had to be abandoned.
 Oborona coordinator Oleg Kozlovsky promised that opposition supporters would take the route of their choosing next time.

 On 25 July 2007, the creation of a federal structure for the movement was announced.
 This structure consists of the Oborona Council and the All-Russian Oborona Committee.
 Before, all regional organizations were autonomous.
 The creation of interregional structures was justified by the need to coordinate Oborona's actions on the eve of the presidential elections.

 On 16 September 2007, Oborona organized an action of solidarity with oppositionists in Belarus.
 Having begun with a picket authorized by the authorities, the action resulted in an unauthorized march through the streets of Moscow.